Skip to content

 Users & Permissions

 EntiHub uses Microsoft Entra ID for sign-in.
-Authorization is fine-grained by domain and entity, with optional row-level security for specific entities.
+Authorization is fine-grained by domain and entity, with optional row-level security for specific entities (in higher application tiers).

 Authentication